luisballar/luisballar/README.md

 # 💫 About Me:
 - Currently pursuing a Computer Science Bachelor's degree at the University of Costa Rica 🏘️

-- <br>Always learning new things 💡
+- Always learning new things 💡

-- <br>I like challenges and new technologies 🧑‍💻
+- I like challenges and new technologies 🧑‍💻

-- <br>I often enjoy reading about tech news 📃
+- I often enjoy reading about tech news 📃

-- <br>Here is my LinkedIn profile 🔗
+- Here is my LinkedIn profile 🔗

 ## 🌐 Socials: